Dark current (chemistry)

-In analytical chemistry, dark current refers to the constant response produced by a spectrochemical receptor, even in the absence of radiation.
+In analytical chemistry, dark current refers to the constant response produced by a photodetector, even in the absence of radiation.
+The nonzero response can be due to the random thermal excitation of electrons in the detector, which is brought up to measurable levels by amplification.
 This response adds to the signal produced when the receptor is used to measure light and so must be dealt with to determine how much of the detector response is actually due to the radiation.
 To compensate for this extra signal, the dark current may be measured in the absence of radiation and then subtracted from the final signal or reduced to zero by a compensating circuit.
 This is often referred to as "blanking" and is a form of blank correction.